 Hypothyroidism is a disease that’s rising at an alarming rate, especially in the United States.
 An estimated 30 million Americans have some form of thyroid disease, and up to 60% of those with thyroid disease are unaware of their condition.

 On a global scale, 200 million have some form of thyroid disease.
 So, we need to take steps to educate ourselves and find out what we can do to reverse this problem!

 There are many different forms of thyroid disease, and today we’re going to look at hypothyroidism.

 What is hypothyroidism?

-Hypothyroidism is most often diagnosed when TSH (thyroid stimulating hormone) levels are elevated and free T4 levels are low.
+Hypothyroidism is most often diagnosed when TSH (thyroid stimulating hormone) levels are elevated, free T4 levels are low and/or free T3 levels are low.
 But, oftentimes a doctor will diagnose a patient with hypothyroidism when they see just high TSH levels.

 What is TSH and what is “normal” level?